Is Your Building Properly Insured?

 When you are considering getting a building insurance policy, there are a number of factors to think about where protecting against loss is concerned.
 These include:

 - building insurance

 - flood insurance

-The key is that building and commercial property insurance protect against losses.
+The key is that building and commercial property insurance protection against losses.
 This is normally determined by taking the actual cash value (ACV) or replacement cost (RC) into consideration.
 The ACV is what it actually costs to replace your losses with new property of similar quality and style but less depreciation.
 The RC refers to the cost of rebuilding, repairing, or replacing your losses on your property with the comparable quality of materials and with no deductions for depreciation.

 In most cases, you will find that a building insurance policy that is based on the actual cash value has lower premiums because deductions for depreciation cause a lower coverage limit to be used.
-Our agents understand the needs of Georgia businesses where building and commercial property insurance is concerned.
+Our agents understand the needs of Georgia businesses were building and commercial property insurance is concerned.
 Contact us today and let a representative so you how to protect your business as well as the future of it.

 Our staff is dedicated to service any of your insurance needs with customized care.
 We serve Dacula, Duluth, Suwanee, Buford, and Lawrenceville.
 We are a group dedicated to Gwinnett County, and more!
 Whether you are looking for personal or business insurance, we are committed to protecting you, your family, and your assets.
-Call us at (770) 676-6686 to discuss how our affordable pricing, vast choice of products, and exceptional customer service may be of service to you.
+Call us at (770) 676-6686 to discuss how our affordable pricing, a vast choice of products, and exceptional customer service may be of service to you.

 Get A Quote Today

 Get a quick quote for the type of insurance you are interested in by clicking the link below.
 We follow the highest industry standards to safeguard the confidentiality of your personal information.

 The Ephraim Group Inc 3495 Buford Hwy Duluth, GA 30096